cloudflare/terraform-provider-cloudflare/docs/resources/hyperdrive_config.md

 - `account_id` (String) The account identifier to target for the resource.
 - `name` (String) The name of the Hyperdrive configuration.
 - `origin` (Attributes) The origin details for the Hyperdrive configuration. (see [below for nested schema](#nestedatt--origin))
-- `password` (String) The password of the Hyperdrive configuration.

 ### Optional